meows/racket/docs/test-linear-0.md

 > A **constant** means a value which doesn't change, as opposed to a variable.

-There is a function `f` which accepts any natural input `n`, and its definition is `f(n) = an + b`, where `a` and `b` are constants that I've hidden from you.
+There is a function $f$ which accepts any natural input $n$, and its definition is $f(n) = an + b$, where $a$ and $b$ are constants that I've hidden from you.

 1. If you were to graph this function, what would it look like?

-2. What would happen to the graph as I make `a` bigger or smaller?
-What happens when `a` is positive vs negative?
+2. What would happen to the graph as I make $a$ bigger or smaller?
+What happens when $a$ is positive vs negative?

-3. If I were to create a sequence of numbers from `f` starting from `f(0)`, what do you expect to happen as you make `a` bigger or smaller?
-What happens when `a` is negative?
+3. If I were to create a sequence of numbers from $f$ starting from $f(0)$, what do you expect to happen as you make $a$ bigger or smaller?
+What happens when
+   $a$ is negative?

-4. What would happen to the graph as I make `b` bigger or smaller?
+4. What would happen to the graph as I make $b$ bigger or smaller?

-5. If I were to create a sequence of numbers from `f` starting from `f(0)`, what do you expect to happen as you make `b` bigger or smaller?
+5. If I were to create a sequence of numbers from $f$ starting from $f(0)$, what do you expect to happen as you make $b$ bigger or smaller?

 6. If I wanted to keep the velocity of the graph the same, but move it down 5 units, how would I do so?